-This year, to celebrate the 20th anniversary of Club Concierge, the owners of four of the top wineries in the Canton of Vaud, Switzerland, will be visiting Japan to share with us the traditions of sustainable winemaking and Chasselas, which date back to at least 1654 when it was first mentioned.
+This year, to celebrate the 20th anniversary of Club Concierge, the owners of four of the top wineries in the Canton of Vaud, Switzerland, visited Japan in March to share with us the traditions of sustainable winemaking and Chasselas, which date back to at least 1654 when it was first mentioned.

 The Lavaux, a subregion of Vaud, extending from Lausanne to Vevey-Montreux is a beautiful area overlooking Lake Geneva and the magnificent Alps in the distance.
 It is home to breathtaking terraced vineyards, which in 2007 were the first to obtain UNESCO world heritage status.
 In the region, the Chasselas variety reigns supreme.
 The Swiss have very high expectations of quality and sustainability, which means the wines are not just excellent, they are also respectful of the environment.
 In addition many vineyards of the region have started a transition into organic / biodynamic production.

 The personality of Lavaux’s esteemed wines comes from the presence of glaciers in the region, which carved out the spectacular terraced vineyards of Lavaux and formed Lake Geneva 10’000 years ago.
 The unique terroir gives the Chasselas wine a freshness, floral aromas and elegance with delicate mineral notes.
 In the 11th century, Benedictine and Cistercian monks cleared the steep slopes in the Lake Geneva area and built stone walled terraces to fortify them.
 The finest Chasselat is produced on the sheer slopes of the prestigious Dézaley AOC and the adjacent Calamin AOC.